ContinUSE/openstack-on-coreos/README.md

 * Images Name : continuse/openstack-compute:juno
 * provide service : Libvirt, Nova, Netron

-**++Currently, these images support Operating System is only  CoreOS, but I plan to develop for any Linux that supports Docker Service.In addition, I will update for the other services of OpenStack, such as swift, cinder service etc.++**
+**Currently, these images support Operating System is only  CoreOS, but I plan to develop for any Linux that supports Docker Service.In addition, I will update for the other services of OpenStack, such as swift, cinder service etc.**

 ## CoreOS Installation
 My development environment is as VirtualBox and Vagrant on Mac OSX (dual core i5 and 16G memory).
 Please refer to the website https://coreos.com about CoreOS installation.